karanpratapsingh/system-design/README.md

 **Drivers**

-- Drivers should be able to accept or deny the customer-requested ride.
+- Drivers should be able to accept or deny the customer requested ride.
 - Once a driver accepts the ride, they should see the pickup location of the customer.
 - Drivers should be able to mark the trip as complete on reaching the destination.